zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 ### Recipe Guidelines

 - Recipes should be idempotent, meaning they can be run multiple times without causing issues.
-- Implement secure defaults for all parameters.
+- Handle secure defaults for all parameters, especially those related to secrets.
 - Recipes should handle different size/configuration options, allowing users to choose the appropriate configuration for their needs.
-- Handle secrets appropriately
 - Provide outputs required to connect to the resource provisioned by the Recipe.
+- Use core Radius resource types like `containers`, `gateway` and `secrets` where applicable to ensure consistency and reusability.
 - Use comments to explain complex logic or important decisions in your Recipe code.

 ## Document Your Resource Type and Recipes